HealthCatalyst/documentation/jekyll/_posts/2017-02-14-we-heart-pandas.md

 from sqlalchemy import create_engine engine = create_engine('mssql+pyodbc://user:password@my_data_source_name')
 pandas.to_sql('my_dataframe', engine)
 ```

 To see how to connect to other databases, see the [sqlalchemy connection engine docs](http://docs.sqlalchemy.org/en/latest/core/engines.html)

 ## How can I learn more?

-In this short article, we've been through some essential basics, and while we have seen some powerful tools, thi

 Pandas is a very robust and mature data tool.
 While this article has shown you some essential functionality, it is well worth exploring the incredible things that it can do.
 Take a few minutes and browse through the stellar  [pandas docs](http://pandas.pydata.org/pandas-docs/stable/) to broaden your data horizon.